 I look back in amazement at what God has done.
-In my marriage, in my life and in my heart.
+His mercy and grace can be seen in my marriage, in my life, and in my heart.
 I mean really, God sent a man into my life that would love me deeply, without reservation.
 And his love has been constant.
 His friendship a gift.
 His leadership comforting.
-If it weren’t for this man beside me always pointing me to Jesus I don’t know where I would be.
+If it weren’t for this man beside me pointing me to Jesus I don’t know where I would be today.

-Today, almost 33 years later, I love my friend deeply.
+Today, almost 32 years later, I love my friend deeply.
 He is my best friend, lover, confidant, and cheerleader.
 He strengthens me in my weakness and lets me shine in my strengths.
+He confronts and admonishes me when I need it.
 He leads, not ahead of me, but walking beside me.
-Oh how I love this man!
+Oh, how I love this man!

 The first is understanding that it’s a commitment.
 A covenant between God and one another.
 It means we will work together through the hard times.
 It means we will fight for each other and for us.
 It means he will be my priority, my beloved above all others.
 It means I will not ever give up on him or our relationship.

 Being in a covenant is realizing that we are not alone in the relationship.
 It’s understanding that we have the power of God the Spirit working along side us.